-Our challenge in this application was to build a tool that benefits doctors from the moment they first turn it one, with out increasing their alert fatigue and reduce the amount of churn between coding/billing teams and the physicians they support.
-We offered reconditions for both DMO and DMA.
+Our challenge in this application was to build a tool that benefits doctors from the moment they first turn it on, without increasing their alert fatigue and reducing the amount of churn between coding/billing teams and the physicians they support.
+We offered recommendations for both DMO and DMA.

 My specific role on this project was the UX lead.

 Universal Mind used their research backgrounds to do workshops and interviews with internal stakeholders, physicians, chief medical informatics officers, and electronic medical record trainers.

 The process, designed to be iterative, involved 6 interviews, 5 workshops, and 2 hospital shadows.
 All with the goal of understanding the problems physicians face and potential solutions.